ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 ---

 Octopus supports deploying a new release to an existing ECS Service through the `Update Amazon ECS Service` step.
-This step provides an opinionated deployment workflow that allows new released to be deployed to an ECS Cluster that is managed externally, for example manually or via Terraform.
+This step provides an opinionated deployment workflow that allows new releases to be deployed to an ECS Cluster that is managed externally, for example manually or via Terraform.

 :::hint
-The `Update Amazon ECS Step` was added in Octopus **2021.3**.
+The `Update Amazon ECS Service` step was added in Octopus **2021.3**.
 Presently only **Fargate** clusters are supported.
 :::

 At a high level, the `Update Amazon ECS Service` step will: